List of power stations in Georgia (U.S. state)

 This is a list of electricity-generating power stations in the U.S. state of Georgia, sorted by type and name.
-In 2023, Georgia had a total summer capacity of 37,786 MW through all of its power plants, and a net generation of 129,221 GWh.
-In 2024, the electrical energy generation mix was 41.2% natural gas, 34% nuclear, 12.7% coal, 6.6% solar, 3.7% biomass, 1.6% hydroelectric, 0.2% petroleum, and less than 0.1% other.
-Distributed small-scale solar, including customer-owned photovoltaic panels, delivered an additional net 568 GWh to the state's electricity grid in 2024.
-This compares to 8,780 GWh generated by Georgia's utility-scale solar facilities.
+In 2024, Georgia had a total summer capacity of 39.7 GW through all of its power plants, and a net generation of 139,805 GWh.
+In 2025, the electrical energy generation mix was 38.6% natural gas, 34.7% nuclear, 13.6% coal, 7.6% solar, 3.2% biomass, 2% hydroelectric, and 0.2% petroleum.
+Distributed small-scale solar, including customer-owned photovoltaic panels, delivered an additional net 613 GWh to the state's electricity grid in 2025.
+This compares to 11,276 GWh generated by Georgia's utility-scale solar facilities.

 Two new nuclear reactors have been constructed at the Vogtle Electric Generating Plant.
-They are the nation's first AP1000 reactors and were connected to the grid in March of 2024.
+They are the nation's first AP1000 reactors and were connected to the grid in March 2024.
 The state has no active uranium or fossil-fuel mining operations and limited proven reserves of coal.